Chanda-Abdul/pomodoro-app/README.md

         </fieldset>
       </form>
       ```
   - This is what it looks like in the CSS
       ```css
       .slider {
         ...
         &__input[type="radio"] {
-          /* Hide default radio button */
           &:not(:checked),
           &:checked {
             display: none;